Many fuel-injected bikes come without a kickstart (more about that later). If your battery dies on a long ride, you could be stranded.

-It makes sense to have one of these under your seat or in a pannier.
+Having one of these under your seat or in a pannier makes sense.

-They’re inexpensive, whereas a single call out to a recovery service could cost you quite a bit.
+They’re inexpensive, whereas a single call to a recovery service could cost you quite a bit.

-The smallest ones on our list will work if you’re trying to keep it as minimalist as possible.
-And if space isn’t a huge concern, consider a larger unit that can work for cars and other vehicles too.
+The smallest ones on our list will work if you try to keep it as minimalist as possible.
+And if space isn’t a huge concern, consider a larger unit that can work for cars and other vehicles.

 Note: If you get caught without the right tool, try these 4 ways to jump-start a motorcycle.